grafana/grafana/docs/sources/panels-visualizations/visualizations/gauge/index.md

 Because there are multiple values in the dataset, the visualization displays multiple gauges (in this case three) and automatically defines the min and max at 3 and 10.
 Because the min and max values are defined, each gauge is shaded in to show that value in relation to the min and max.

+### Example

 You can also define min and max values as part of the dataset.

-#### Example

 | Identifier | value | max | min |
 | ---------- | ----- | --- | --- |